ctb/titus-blog/src/2014-imagine.rst

 about what they would do now.
 (Hat tip to Randy LeVeque, Bill Howe, and Steven Roberts, `with whom I conversed about this in October
 <http://ivory.idyll.org/blog/a-conversation-on-reproducibility.html>`__;
-and Gabe Pratt, who developed the idea further at PyCon.)
+and Olga Botvinnik and Gabe Pratt, who developed the idea further at PyCon.)

 Imagine... a declarative metadata standard that you can use to tell a Linux VM how to download your data, execute your